cosinekitty/sapphire/doc/Vina.md

 ### Physics model

-Vina is a simulation of a one-dimensional series of 42 balls connected by springs.
+Vina is a fourth-order [Runge-Kutta](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods)  (RK4) simulation of a one-dimensional series of 42 particles connected by springs.
 Vibration travels longitudinally only, meaning along the direction of the string and in the form of stretching and compressing the springs.
-The endpoints are fixed in place, and the string is under positive tension while at rest.
+The endpoints are fixed in place, and the whole string is stretched with tension while at rest.
 Being one-dimensional not only reduces CPU usage greatly, it actually improves the sound quality by eliminating discordant modes of vibration.
-Essentially, there is only one resonant frequency at a time, resulting in cleaner sounding notes.
+Essentially, there is one primary resonant mode at a time, resulting in cleaner sounding notes.

-The string is plucked by randomly picking a pair of balls along a region of the string near 1/3 its length and imparting a velocity impulse to them.
-Different balls are picked on each pluck to provide a subtle variation in the sound as Vina is played.
-The velocity impulse itself is band-limited to keep the tone mellow and to prevent simulation aliasing.
+The string is plucked by randomly picking a pair of particles along a region of the string near 1/3 its length and imparting a velocity impulse to them.
+Different particles are chosen on each pluck to provide a subtle variation in the sound as Vina is played.
+The velocity impulse itself is band-limited to keep the tone mellow and to minimize aliasing.

-The string stereo output is produced by taking the position of two different balls.
+The string stereo output is produced by taking the position of two different particles.
 The position values are fed through a bandpass filter to eliminate DC at the low end of the frequency spectrum and harsh harmonics at the upper end.

 Finally, the left and right signals are mixed with a tiny amount of small-chamber reverb, to produce a more realistic stereo voice by emulating the resonance of a guitar body.
 The reverb mix is increased slightly with larger values of the **REL** control, in addition to making the string itself take longer to stop vibrating after being released.
+Vina's internal reverb is the Airwindows Galactic algorithm, the same one used by [Sapphire Galaxy](Galaxy.md).

+In the Vina model, pitch is controlled by changing how fast time flows, not by changing the length of the string, its tension, or anything else inside the model.
+More specifically, the value of the simulated time step $\Delta t$ multiplied by a pitch scaling factor $2^p$, where $p$ is V/OCT.
+This keeps the simulation stable across a wide variety of frequencies, but numerical stability does require automatic oversampling at higher frequencies, causing increasing CPU usage.

+The decay (DEC) and release (REL) parameters are inversely scaled by $2^p$, keeping them consistent as the pitch is changed.